cloud4rpi/docs/docs/index.md

 - [Next Thing Co.
 C.H.I.P.](https://getchip.com/pages/chip)
 - [Onion Omega2](https://onion.io/omega2/)

-If your platform is not listed here, follow the instruction for a similar platform.
+If your platform is not listed here, try to follow the instruction for a similar platform.
 For example, if you have a Debian-based operating system, the [Raspberry Pi instructions](/start/rpi/) will probably work with minimal changes.
 The operating system of **Omega2** is based on **OpenWRT**, so you should be able to use [Omega2 instructions](/start/o2/) to connect Cloud4RPi to an **OpenWRT**-enabled router.

 ## Documentation Structure